ohbendy/Myanmar-font-resources/Confusables.md

-This document lists the Myanmar character sequences that may be confusable, and notes ways to distinguish them.
+This document lists the Myanmar character sequences that may be confusable, and notes possible ways to distinguish them.

 | Character |     Similar to    | Notes |
 |:---------:|:-----------------:|:-------|